trailbaseio/trailbase/README.md

 $ trail run
 ```

-.
-Run `trail --help` to get a full list of commands.
-If you don't want to rely
+To get a full list of commands, simply run `trail --help` .
-on pre-built binaries, TrailBase is easy to build yourself, see below.

 ## Building

-If you have all the necessary dependencies (rust, nodejs, pnpm, ...) installed,
+If you have all the necessary dependencies (Rust, node.js, pnpm, ...)
-you can build TrailBase simply by running:
+installed, you can build TrailBase by running:

 ```bash
 $ git submodule update --init --recursive
 $ cargo build --release
 ```

-To build fully static binaries on Linux (et al):
+To build a static binary you have to explicitly specify the target platform,
+e.g. for Linux using glibc:

 ```bash
 $ RUSTFLAGS="-C target-feature=+crt-static" cargo build --target x86_64-unknown-linux-gnu --release
 ```

-Alternatively, if you want a container or don't have to deal with dependencies,
+Alternatively, if you want to build a Docker image or don't have to deal with
-you can build using docker:
+build dependencies, you can simply run:

 ```bash
 $ git submodule update --init --recursive